ghoshsuman845/ghoshsuman845/README.md

 ### :woman_technologist: About Me :
 - 👩🏻‍💻 Pronouns: She/Her
-- 💼 I’m currently working as a Software Developer at [Cred](cred.club).
+- 💼 I’m currently working as a Software Developer at [CRED](cred.club).
 - 📋 I've worked as a Software Engineer at [Navi](navi.com) and an MTS at [GeeksforGeeks](geeksforgeeks.org) earlier.
 - 🎒 I've done almost 6-7 internships in frontend primarily.
 - 👩🏻‍🏫 I love teaching students and have mentored across 1000+ students over various platforms.
-One of my videos on youtube has 15K+ views on it, wherein I've taught how to create a <a href="https://www.youtube.com/watch?v=G4Y9N1Z-IUE&t=103s&ab_channel=AccioJob">Swiggy Clone</a>.
+One of my videos on youtube has 23K+ views on it, wherein I've taught how to create a <a href="https://www.youtube.com/watch?v=G4Y9N1Z-IUE&t=103s&ab_channel=AccioJob">Swiggy Clone</a>.
 - 🧭 I love exploring and working both in frontend and backend.
 - 🎭 I love speaking at events and connecting with people.
 - 📫 How to reach me: Check social links below.